JustalK/LABORATORY-REACT-16/README.md

 - **Experience11**: Creating an interceptor with axios
 - **Experience12**: Using Rxjs for quering data (creating a hook useObservable)
 - **Experience13**: useEffect no-state vs no-dependencies
+- **Experience14**: Testing the react-responsive plugin with tutorial code
+- **Experience15**: Creating a form input with react-responsive

 ## Documentation
 #### Code documentation